agiledev-students-spring2024/1-project-proposal-team_is/README.md

 Our models of assessment that we are using to create our algorithms are based on research data that we have collected at the NYU Fox Lab.
 We hope that our understanding of how music impacts personalities can serve as a means to evaluate personalities of other individuals, thereby having tangible real-world applications.

-## Who is this for?
+## For Whom?
-This app would primarily be aimed for college students, as the underlying data that influences our algorithms is based primarily on them.
+This app is primarily aimed for use by college students who are looking to gain insights about their personalities based on their music tastes.
+Since our underlying data that influences our algorithms is based on the college student demographic, this target audience would allow for the fairest assessment.

-## How would it Work?
+## How?
+1) Our users create their user profiles by entering their personal information into the system.
-1) Our users to listen to specific songs.
+2) Our users to listen to specific songs chosen from the study (to allow for a fair mode of assessment).
-2) Our users will answer questions about the music they are listening to, along with other related ethical questions.
+3) Our users will answer questions about the music they are listening to, along with other related ethical questions.
-4) We will analyze their song choice by applying our algorithms of assessment.
+4) We will analyze their song choice by applying our algorithms of assessment to their answers.
-5) After assessing their information, we will present their personality profile to the user
+5) After assessing their information, we will present their personality profile to the user.
-6) We will have an interactive profile where the individual can learn more about their music taste and how it relates to their personality.
+6) Their user profile will be updated to reflect the findings.
+The interactive profile will allow the individual to learn more about their music taste and how it relates to their personality.

+## Preliminary process
+1) Create a user management system (frontend + backend + REST)
+  - Login
+  - Register
+  - Email/sms authentication
+2) Create corresponding screens for user management (frontend + backend + REST)
+  - View user profile
+  - Update user profile
+  - Change user password
+3) Create backend algorithms of assessment
+  - Analyze Fox Lab data
+  - Create algorithms based on data analysis work
+  - Identify relationships between music and personality for each user
+4) Potentially allow for the integration of other assessment-style questionnaires

-## Process
+## Scope
-1)
-2)
+Our goal is to make our web application fully functioning, user friendly, interactive, and engaging.
+This can be achieved through the use of elegant and contemporary colors, engaging visuals, and other interactive features for our users.
+Our algorithms of assessment will also require a great deal of sophisiticated data processing, along with a fine-tuned method of assessment.
+While this project will require a great deal of effort, especially in terms of creating our algorihtm on the backend and customizing our user experience, it is completely doable with effort, team work, and employing agile software devleopment practices.